 Since 1997, this program has provided homework assistance and mentors for up to 20 neighborhood children weekly.
 It is a student-led service supervised by the Wesleyan Engaged Director.
 The program is held at Heritage United Methodist Church in the neighborhood adjacent to campus.
 It was founded by the University's Circle K International Club and is now maintained by volunteers through Wesleyan Engaged.

 Marlins Read is a student-led, one-on-one mentoring program aimed at helping elementary age students reach their literary proficiencies.
 The program is hosted for an hour a week in the fall and spring semesters.
-Established at Diamond Springs Elementary School in 2009, the award-winning program is now offered also at Newtown, Shelton Park and Bayside Elementary Schools.
+Established at Diamond Springs Elementary School in 2009, the award-winning program is now offered also at Bettie F. Williams, Shelton Park, and Bayside Elementary Schools.